roycejohn/roycejohn/README.md

   * Typescript, Next.js, Vue.js, Nuxt.js, Angular
   * Fundamentals, advanced concepts, and focusing on best practices and modern features.
 * 🤔 **Why Fewer Projects?**
-  * Recently completed a Full-Stack Web and App Development Bootcamp that provided a solid foundation in web development.
-I am now building my portfolio with quality projects to showcase my skills.
+  * After completing a Full-Stack Web and App Development Bootcamp last year, I gained a solid foundation in web development.
+Now, with my new role as an Elektroingenieur, I’m balancing work and building my portfolio with quality projects to showcase my skills.
 * 🤝  I'm open to collaborating on Projects

 #